 Test and Trace Support Payment Discretionary Scheme

-A discretionary £500 lump sum payment in exceptional circumstances may be available to an individual who meets the main qualifying criteria for the Test and Trace Support Payment (i.e. they are a low-income worker who is unable to work because they are self-isolating) providing that their period of self-isolation started on or after 28 September 2020 but are not in receipt of any of the qualifying benefits and could suffer financial hardship as a result of not being able to work.
+A discretionary £500 lump sum payment in exceptional circumstances may be available to an individual who meets the main qualifying criteria for the Test and Trace Support Payment (i.e. they are a low-income worker who is unable to work because they or their child are self-isolating) providing that their period of self-isolation started on or after 28 September 2020 (8 March 2021 if it’s their child who is self-isolating) but are not in receipt of any of the qualifying benefits and could suffer financial hardship as a result of not being able to work.

 Who is not eligible?